DIY Project: Why We Recommend Plywood

 For Singapore Home DIY Projects

-For HDB and condo DIY projects, 15–18 mm furniture-grade plywood is often considered the sweet spot because it offers:
+For HDB and condo DIY projects, 15–18 mm thickness is often considered the sweet spot because it offers:

 - Good screw holding